komalpreet10/pytorch-transformer-from-scratch/README.md

 - **Encoder-only** (BERT-style, bidirectional) → text classification on AG News
 - **Decoder-only** (GPT-style, causal) → character-level text generation on Tiny Shakespeare

-## Why this project

-Most of my other projects use PyTorch through high-level wrappers (HuggingFace `Trainer`, PEFT).
-This project demonstrates the ability to implement deep learning architectures at the tensor level.

 ## Architecture

 ```